-Our Coastal Monitoring & Analysis Program (CMAP) conducted a series of boat-based Lidar surveys at 16 sites spanning about 135 miles of shoreline and more than two dozen drift cells from 2013 through 2016.
-This critical work collected high-resolution, topographic data about Puget Sound beaches and bluffs.
+We conducted a series of boat-based lidar surveys at 16 sites spanning about 135 miles of shoreline and more than two dozen drift cells from 2013 through 2016.
+This critical work by our Coastal Monitoring and Analysis Program (CMAP) staff collected high-resolution, topographic data about Puget Sound beaches and bluffs.

 The drift cells were selected based on a geospatial analysis of bluff-backed beaches: